By Mayo Clinic Staff

 Directions

 Sprinkle the lemon juice, garlic, herbed seasoning and pepper over the fillets.
-Broil (grill) until the fish is opaque throughout when tested with the tip of a knife, about 8 to 10 minutes.
-Serve immediately.
+Broil or grill until the fish isn't transparent throughout, called opaque, when tested with the tip of a knife, about 8 to 10 minutes.

 Nutritional analysis per serving